Personalized Bella Storybook — Make Her the Hero

 Bella's Unique Story World

-The journey took Bella through gardens of living coral, past schools of fish that moved like ribbons of rainbow, down into the eerie darkness where bioluminescent creatures provided the only light.
-In the deepest trench, Bella found not a monster, but a lonely octopus named Obsidian who had taken the Pearl simply because its warmth was the only light she had known.
+Bella swam through gardens of living coral, past schools of fish that moved like ribbons of rainbow, down into the bioluminescent dark where lonely Obsidian the octopus had hidden the Pearl simply because its glow was the only company she had ever known.
+"I never wanted trouble," Obsidian wept, each tear a small cloud of ink.
+"I just didn't want to be alone."

 The Heritage of the Name Bella